core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

   This term is not used in the main document, but is useful in comparison with other applications of consensus requests that are generated in a different way than as a Deterministic Request.
-  The prototypical Ticket Request is the Phantom Request defined in {{I-D.tiloca-core-observe-multicast-notifications}}.
+  The prototypical Ticket Request is the Phantom Request defined in {{I-D.ietf-core-observe-multicast-notifications}}.

   In {{sec-ticket-requests}}, the term is used bridge the gap to that draft.